ni/niveristand-communications-bus-template/Docs/Branching the Template.md

 # Creating a new instance of the template

 There are two ways to create a new instance of the template.
 You can use the automated VI that does all the work for you, or you can create a new instance using a step-by-step method.
 The automated method is fastest and easiest.
 The step-by-step method gives you full control and is useful if you need to understand any part of the process.
-The results are nearly identical.
+The results are identical.

 # Creating a new instance automatically